closeio/making.close.com/_posts/2023-10-23-documenting-best-practices/index.md

 the process and library we created to solve it.
 If you want to go straight to the code, check out
 [this npm package](https://www.npmjs.com/package/@closeio/best-practices-documentation)
-which was came out of our efforts toward solving this problem.
+which came out of our efforts toward solving this problem.

 ## Why We Need Documentation